the-bugging/react-use-presentation/README.md

 # react-use-presentation

-> Create pure HTML (React enriched if you will) presentations.
+> Create pure HTML (React enriched if you will) presentations with a provided array of components and their time durations.
+The library will do the rest triggering a re-render per array item.

 [![NPM](https://img.shields.io/npm/v/react-use-presentation.svg)](https://www.npmjs.com/package/react-use-presentation)

 ---